-The Ahwahnee Principles for Resource-Efficient Communities, written in 1991 by the Local Government Commission, paved the way for the Smart Growth movement and New Urbanism.
+The Ahwahnee Principles for Resource-Efficient Communities, written in 1991, paved the way for the Smart Growth movement and New Urbanism.
 These principles provide a blueprint for elected officials to create compact, mixed-use, walkable, transit-oriented developments in their local communities.
 Cities and counties across the nation have adopted them to break the cycle of sprawl.
 If you like the newly emerging downtowns across the nation – full of people, activities and great public spaces – that’s the Ahwahnee Principles in action.
 Since then, the Ahwahnee Principles for Economic Development in 1997, the Ahwahnee Water Principles in 2005 and the Ahwahnee Principles for Climate Change in 2008 have been developed to complement this pioneering vision.

 Prosperity in the 21st Century will be based on creating and maintaining a sustainable standard of living and a high quality of life for all.
 To meet this challenge, a comprehensive new model is emerging which recognizes the economic value of natural and human capital.
 Embracing economic, social, and environmental responsibility, this approach focuses on the most critical building blocks for success, the community and the region.
 It emphasizes community-wide and regional collaboration for building prosperous and livable places.
 While each community and region has unique challenges and opportunities, the following common principles should guide an integrated approach by all sectors to promoting economic vitality within their communities, and in partnership with their neighbors in the larger region.